Student Misconduct Procedure

 University Student Misconduct Panel

-This will occur where any alleged misconduct is deemed to be most serious and the matter has been referred by the Dean of School/Director of Professional Services for consideration.
-The Student Misconduct Panel comprises two academic members of staff (one who serves as Chair) and a nominee of the Students’ Union.
+This will occur where any alleged misconduct is deemed to be most serious and the matter has been referred to the Panel for consideration.
+The Student Misconduct Panel comprises two members of staff (one who serves as Chair) and a nominee of the Students’ Union.
 A member of staff who acts as Secretary to the meeting but does not take part in the deliberative process will also be present.

 For serious cases of academic misconduct referred to a Student Misconduct Panel via the Student Academic Integrity Policy and Academic Misconduct Procedure (AMP), the Panel also has recourse to the range of academic sanctions within that Procedure.